WoltLab/docs.woltlab.com/pages/package/pip/package_pip_acp-search-provider.md

 ### `<classname>`

-The name of the class providing the search results.
-The class has to implement the `wcf\system\search\acp\IACPSearchResultProvider` interface.
+The name of the class providing the search results, the class has to implement the `wcf\system\search\acp\IACPSearchResultProvider` interface.

 ### `<showorder>`